All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can GLP-1 therapy affect my depression or anxiety?

-GLP-1 medications do not directly act on mood pathways.
-However, the physical experience of starting GLP-1 therapy, including nausea, dietary changes, and weight loss, can indirectly affect how you feel emotionally.
+GLP-1 medications don't directly act on mood pathways.
+But the physical experience of starting GLP-1 therapy, including nausea, dietary changes, and weight loss, can indirectly affect how you feel emotionally.
 Some patients report improved mood and confidence as they lose weight, while others experience temporary disruptions during the adjustment period.
 Keeping your mental health provider in the loop is the best approach.

 Should I adjust my Zoloft dose when starting a GLP-1 medication?